einsiedlerspiel/cleandir/README.md

 # (default=true).
 move-ungrouped = true

+# Optional key, if true (default) removes duplicate files
+# Equality is established via md5sum.
+Affected are files
+# in the basedir and the target-dir of the current run.
+remove-duplicates = true

 # Any sub tables define rules for groups of files identified by
 # their extension.
 [Downloads.pdf]